The Confidential Compute Enclave Becomes the Confessional

 The best version of the enclave is not theater.
 It reduces the set of actors who can see data during processing.
 It can limit exposure to cloud administrators, host operating systems, hypervisors, neighboring workloads, and some classes of malicious privileged software.
 It can support remote attestation, where a client checks what code and configuration are running before releasing secrets.

-NIST's draft material on confidential computing for cloud workloads frames the same problem in public-sector language: organizations moving sensitive workloads to the cloud need stronger security and privacy for data while it is processed in memory and active use.
+NIST's current draft material on confidential computing for cloud workloads frames the same problem in public-sector language: organizations moving sensitive workloads to the cloud need stronger security and privacy for data while it is processed in memory and active use.
 That matters for AI because model-mediated work often depends on exactly that active-use phase.

 Used well, confidential computing can help hospitals analyze records, banks run fraud models, governments process restricted data, companies search proprietary code, and researchers collaborate on sensitive datasets without giving every layer of infrastructure equal access to the raw material.
+It also belongs beside data clean rooms: a controlled room can reduce exposure, but it does not answer consent, purpose, or downstream-use questions by itself.
+Confidential computing can also support more disciplined route records for model routing: if an inference request went to a confidential GPU VM, ordinary cloud endpoint, third-party model, or fallback path, the record should say so.

 What Remains Outside